-NOTE: Total Draw Distance is the cumulative total of all draw distances for last stone advantage (hammer), in each game, for each team (excluding tie-breakers and playoff games).
-Only the first draw attempt for last stone advantage will be recorded for the Total Draw Distance required at the end of round robins to break unsolvable ties.
-The highest draw will NOT be counted in the Total Draw Distance (unless there are only two teams playing in the event).
+NOTE: Total Draw Distance is the cumulative total of all draw distances for decision on placement of positioned stone, in each game, for each team (excluding tie-breakers and playoff games).
+The highest single draw will NOT be counted in the Total Draw Distance (unless there are only two teams in the event).